Stochastic Modeling and Simulation of Viral Evolution: Review of Multitype Branching Process Theory

 The difference between the asymptotic populational variance and the (squared) phenotypic diversity, called \emph{normalized populational variance}, is the weighted average of the variances of the fitness distributions

-In particular, when the family of fitness distributions is deterministic the populational variance is the same as the phenotypic diversity and $\phi=0$.
-This is an expected result since the Delta distributions $t_r(k)=\delta_{rk}$ have variance $0$ and hence the only source of fluctuation of the population size is due to its stratification into replicative classes, which is expressed by the phenotypic diversity.
+In particular, when the family of fitness distributions is the deterministic family the populational variance is exactly the phenotypic diversity (that is $\phi=0$).
+This is an expected result since the Delta distributions $t_r(k)=\delta_{rk}$ have zero variance and hence the only source of fluctuation of the population size is due to its stratification into replicative classes, which is expressed by the phenotypic diversity.

-Unlike the malthusian parameter, the normalized populational variance does depend on the choice of the family of fitness distributions.
-Recall that the malthusian parameter depends only on the mean matrix, which depends on the fitness distributions $t_r$ only through its expectation values.
-Since we have imposed the same normalization condition that the expectation value of $t_r$ is $r$ for all families of fitness distributions, it follows that the mean matrix, and hence the malthusian parameter, does not depend on the family of fitness distributions.
-On the other hand, the variances of different families of fitness distributions are not necessarily the same.
-For instance, if $t_r$ is the family of Poisson distributions then $\sigma^2_{r}=r$ and thus $\phi=\mu$.